houshuang/blog/content/posts/2011-05-23-etherpad-small-groups-in-skype-a-new-way-of-doing-p2pu-meetings.md

 **Technology and pedagogy**

-Given the use of synchronous meetings though, there are two key questions to be answered **"technology and pedagogy".**Not only what tools you will use, but also how you will organize the meeting to be most useful to whatever purpose you prioritize.
+Given the use of synchronous meetings though, there are two key questions to be answered -- Not only what tools you will use, but also how you will organize the meeting to be most useful to whatever purpose you prioritize.
 There are quite a lot of writings on how to conduct effective classroom lectures, tools for